nspiller/chemshell-QMMM-protein-setup/multiWFN_analysis/README.md

 1. Hirshfeld is cheaper (56 atoms: 5 min on 4 cores), because it uses predefined densities of the neutral atoms for counting what belongs to an atom.
 This can lead to trouble for atoms in different and/or anisotropic environments.
 Because the method uses atomic densities, each point in space belongs with a certain weight to every atom, Hirshfeld is a fuzzy partitioning.
-2. Bader defines the volume around an atom based on the surface of minimal electron density between two atoms.
+2. (TODO: Bader defines the volume around an atom based on the surface of minimal electron density between two atoms.
 This step takes significantly longer (56 atoms: 12 h on 4 cores).
 It accounts for different chemical environments, because the volumes can take any possible shape.
-Each point in space belongs to exactly one atom, Bader leads to a discrete partitioning.
+Each point in space belongs to exactly one atom, Bader leads to a discrete partitioning.)

 The following files will be generated:
 - `multi_*.out` contains